robertknight/tex-linebreak/README.md

 ```

 The library has low-level APIs which implement the core line-breaking and
-positioning algorithm, as well as higher-level APIs that are convenient to use
+positioning algorithm, as well as higher-level APIs that provide a convenient
-when laying out text.
+way to justify existing HTML content.

 ### Low-level APIs